-- I keep the cats’ nails trimmed weekly Pro tip: if you do it while they’re sleeping they don’t even notice.
-I use a nail clutter similar to this one (Amazon) and a tip I have is that when they’re awake and snuggling with you make a point to very gently handle their paws — just calmly while you’re giving them scritches and pats, run your hand down their paws too.
+- KEEP NAILS TRIMMED: I keep the cats’ nails trimmed weekly.
+Pro tip: if you do it while they’re sleeping they don’t even notice.
+I use a nail clutter similar to this one (Amazon) and a tip I have is that when they’re awake and snuggling with you, make a point to very gently handle their paws — just calmly while you’re giving them scritches and pats, run your hand down their paws too.
 Be gentle and soothing and totally chill about it so don’t draw attention to what you’re doing but rather just let it feel like a natural part of their petting.
 This way they’ll get used to you touching their paws and when you go to cut their nails while they’re sleeping it doesn’t bother them because they’re used to you handling them and feel comfortable and trusting about the whole experience.
 This is the BEST preventative measure you can take because if their nails are not super sharp, they won’t cause as much damage even unintentionally when they just jump up or down from your furniture.

-- We have lots of scratchers around the house for them as alternative things for them to sink their little claws into.
+- HAVE SCRATCHERS AVAILABLE: We have lots of scratchers around the house for them as alternative things for them to sink their little claws into.
 I use mobile cardboard scratchpads which are easily to tuck away.
 These are the ones I use: Amazon and I just keep one on each floor or zone in our house.
 You can even get some catnip (Amazon) to sprinkle on it if you want to draw their attention to using them!
 A little goes a long way so even just a cup of it should last you a while.

-- When introducing anything new and special (like our couches, or new table decor, or really anything), I always try to have something else in the room that is even more attractive to the cats to draw their attention away from whatever I’m adding.
+- DISTRACT THEM: When introducing anything new and special to your house (like our couches, or new table decor, or really anything), I always try to have something else in the room that is even more attractive to the cats to draw their attention away from whatever I’m adding.
 In our case, I kept some of the fabric wrapping the couches came in pooled on the floor and the cats were way more interested in that.
 It’s also important to note that cats are curious by nature.
 If you try to keep them away from something, it’ll only make them want it more.
 Let them sniff and inspect things and by you not making a big deal out of it, chances are they’ll move on pretty quickly too.

 I hope this helps!!